 Whenever a person is employed, salary classification is handled by Human Resources in coordination with the relevant executive.
 Individual salaries may be increased in connection with promotions and/or greater responsibilities.
-This is usually done under the annual salary review upon coordination between Human Resources and the divisional manager.
+This is usually done under the annual salary review upon coordination between Human Resources and the business unit head.

-The Bank may pay the employee bonuses in addition to the fixed salary.
-Such bonuses are voluntary payments and do not therefore give rise to a legal entitlement, even if they have been paid several times.
-Any determination to award employees such a bonus must be made at annual intervals by the general partner with responsibility for the company.
+The Bank may pay bonuses to the employee, in addition to the fixed salary.
+Such bonuses represent a discretionary payment to which there is no legal entitlement, even after it has been paid more than once.
+Whether, and to what extent, bonus payments are made is decided each year by the business owners and the individual business unit head.
 The bonus is determined in the same way as in Germany.